StrayerSQH/StrayerSQH.github.io/_pages/about.md

 ---
 permalink: /
-title: "Academic Pages is a ready-to-fork GitHub Pages template for academic personal websites"
+title: "About me"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-I'm a third year undergraduate student from [School of EECS](https://eecs.pku.edu.cn/), [Peking University](https://www.pku.edu.cn/).
-My research interest includes computer vision, computer graphics, machine learning, and computational photography.
+I'm a undergraduate student from College of Computer Science, Sichuan University.
+My research interest includes embedded system, automation Control.

- You can fork [this template](https://github.com/academicpages/academicpages.github.io) right now, modify the configuration and Markdown files, add your own PDFs and other content, and have your own site for free, with no ads!

 A data-driven personal website
 ======